-(a) Standard Specification for Flexible Cellular Materials-Sponge or Expanded Rubber, Designation No. D1056-00;

-- (b) Standard Specification for Flexible Cellular Materials-Vinyl Chloride Polymers and Copolymers (Open-Cell Foam), Designation No. D1565-81 (Reapproved 1990); or - (c) Standard Test Methods for Flexible Cellular Materials-Slab, Bonded, and Molded Urethane Foams, Designation No. D3574-08.
+- (a) Standard Specification for Flexible Cellular Materials-Sponge or Expanded Rubber, Designation No. D1056-00; - (b) Standard Specification for Flexible Cellular Materials-Vinyl Chloride Polymers and Copolymers (Open-Cell Foam), Designation No. D1565-81 (Reapproved 1990); or - (c) Standard Test Methods for Flexible Cellular Materials-Slab, Bonded, and Molded Urethane Foams, Designation No. D3574-08.

-8. Inversion Test
+7. Inversion Test

-8.1 Each restraint system for disabled persons that is designed to be used in an aircraft shall be tested in accordance with subsections 8.2 to 8.6 when adjusted in any seat back angle adjustment position and restraint belt routing position.
+7.1 Each infant restraint system shall meet and be tested in accordance with subsections 7.2 to 7.6 when adjusted in any seat back angle adjustment position and restraint belt routing position.

-8.2 A representative aircraft passenger seat shall be positioned and adjusted so that its horizontal and vertical orientation and its seat back angle are the same as those shown in Figure 5.
+7.2 A representative aircraft passenger seat shall be positioned and adjusted so that its horizontal and vertical orientation and its seat back angle are as shown in Figure 5.

-8.3 The restraint system for disabled persons shall be attached in accordance with the instructions of the manufacturer of the restraint system to the representative aircraft passenger seat using, at the manufacturer's option, any aircraft safety belt approved by the U.S. Federal Aviation Administration or by Transport Canada's Director, Aircraft Certification.
-No supplementary anchorage belts or tether straps may be attached; however, safety belt extensions approved by the U.S. Federal Aviation Administration, may be used.
+7.3 The infant restraint system shall be attached in accordance with the manufacturer's instructions to the representative aircraft passenger seat using, at the manufacturer's option, any aircraft safety belt approved by the U.S. Federal Aviation Administration or by Transport Canada's Director, Aircraft Certification.
+No supplementary anchorage belts or tether straps may be attached; however, safety belt extensions approved by the U.S. Federal Aviation Administration or by Transport Canada's Director, Aircraft Certification.
+No supplementary anchorage belts or tether straps may be attached; however, safety belt extensions approved by the U.S. Federal Aviation Administration or by Transport Canada's Director, Aircraft Certification, may be used.

-8.4 In accordance with the requirements of subsection 4.5.2, place and restrain the ATD specified in subsection 2.4 in the restraint system for disabled persons.
+7.4 In accordance with the requirements of subsection 4.5.2, place and restrain the ATD specified in subsection 2.4 in the infant restraint system.

-8.5 The combination of representative aircraft passenger seat, restraint system for disabled persons, and ATD shall be rotated forward around a horizontal axis that is contained in the median transverse vertical plane of the seating surface portion of the aircraft seat and is located 25 mm below the bottom of the seat frame, at a speed of 35° to 45° per second, to an angle of 180°.
+7.5 The combination of representative aircraft passenger seat, infant restraint system, and ATD shall be rotated forward around a horizontal axis that is contained in the median transverse vertical plane of the seating surface portion of the aircraft seat and is located 25 mm below the bottom of the seat frame, at a speed of 35° to 45° per second, to an angle of 180°.
 The rotation shall be stopped when it reaches that angle, and the seat shall be held in this position for three seconds.
 The specified rate of rotation shall be attained in not less than one-half second and not more than one second, and the rotating combination shall be brought to a stop in not less than one-half second and not more than one second.

-8.6 Repeat the procedure set forth in subsections 8.2 to 8.4.
-The combination of the representative aircraft passenger seat, restraint system for disabled persons, and ATD shall be rotated sideways around a horizontal axis that is contained in the median longitudinal vertical plane of the seating surface portion of the aircraft seat and is located 25 mm below the bottom of the seat frame, at a speed of $35^{\circ}$ to $45^{\circ}$ per second, to an angle of $180^{\circ}$ .
+7.6 Repeat the procedure set out in subsections 7.2 to 7.4.
+The combination of the representative aircraft passenger seat, infant restraint system, and ATD shall be rotated sideways around a horizontal axis that is contained in the median longitudinal vertical plane of the seating surface portion of the aircraft seat and is located 25 mm below the bottom of the seat frame, at a speed of 35° to 45° per second, to an angle of 180°.
 The rotation shall be stopped when it reaches that angle, and the seat shall be held in this position for three seconds.
 The specified rate of rotation shall be attained in not less than one-half second and not more than one second, and the rotating combination shall be brought to a stop in not less than one-half second and not more than one second.